crramirez/windows-uwp.es-es/windows-apps-src/publish/trademark-and-copyright-protection.md

 ---
 author: jnHs
-Description: "Obtén información sobre qué hacer si crees que otra aplicación está infringiendo tus derechos de propiedad intelectual."
+Description: Learn what you can do if you think another app is infringing on your intellectual property rights.
-title: "Protección de marcas comerciales y derechos de autor" ms.assetid: 61C4EEC0-AD4D-4828-ADEC-F18E99DD4FFC ms.author: wdg-dev-content ms.date: 06/19/2017
+title: Protección de marcas comerciales y derechos de autor ms.assetid: 61C4EEC0-AD4D-4828-ADEC-F18E99DD4FFC ms.author: wdg-dev-content ms.date: 06/19/2017